shinhugh/em-calculator/README.md

 For example, one such value may represent the probability that person #3 (*c* = 3) gives response #2 (*j* = 2) given that his/her hidden parameter is #4 (*i* = 4).<br/>
+Make sure that the range of Y values is consistent with what is provided in the prior probability file.<br/>
 These values don't necessarily have to be true; they serve as starting points that the EM algorithm will start from.<br/>
 **Format**: TBD